avsk80/nyc-taxi-trip-duration-prediction/README.md

 ==============================

-Machine Learning project to predict trip duration for taxis in NYC
+Machine Learning Ops project to predict trip duration for taxis in NYC

 ## Important